sreachtools/SReachTools/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **System configuration:**
- - OS: [e.g. iOS]
- - SReachTools version [e.g. 22]
- - Is MPT installed?
+ - Which OS are you using? [e.g.: Windows/iOS/Linux]
+ - Output of `ver` command in MATLAB
  - Is CVX installed?
+What version number?
  - Is Gurobi installed?
+What version version number, if yes?

 **Additional context**
 Add any other context about the problem here.